pierre.pluye [at] mcgill.ca (Pierre Pluye, MD, PhD)

 Professor, Dept. of Family Medicine

-Research Interests: Pierre Pluye MD PhD is Full Professor at the Department of Family Medicine (McGill University); Fellow of the Canadian Academy of Health Sciences (CAHS); Director, Method Development, Quebec SPOR SUPPORT Unit (Patient Oriented Research); and Associate Member of the School of Information Studies (McGill University).
-Pierre has worked as a General Practitioner in France, has a PhD in Public Health & Health Promotion (University of Montréal), and is a full-time researcher, Specialist in Family Medicine (College of Physicians of Quebec).
-He obtained Investigator Awards from the Canadian Institutes of Health Research (CIHR) and the 'Fonds de recherche en santé du Québec' (FRQS).
-He has expertise in mixed methods research and mixed studies reviews (including quantitative, qualitative and mixed methods studies).
+Research Interests: Pierre Pluye is MD, PhD, full-time researcher, Professor at the Department of Family Medicine (McGill University), Associate Member of the School of Information Studies (McGill University), and Fellow of the Canadian Academy of Health Sciences (CAHS).
+He obtained Investigator Awards from the Canadian Institutes of Health Research (CIHR) and the ‘Fonds de recherche du Québec – Santé’ (FRQS).
+He was a founding member and the first director of the McGill Practice Based Research Network, and of the Method Development component of the Quebec SPOR SUPPORT Unit in 2011 and 2015, respectively.
+In 2017, he received the 'Researcher of the Year Award' from the College of Family Physicians of Canada (CFPC).
+In 2021, he received the NAGS Doctoral Teaching Award (Northeastern Association of Graduate Schools – Canada and USA) that recognizes excellence and creativity in the teaching of doctoral students, and innovation in graduate curriculum development and implementation.
+Pierre Pluye has expertise in mixed methods research (integrating quantitative and qualitative methods) and mixed studies literature reviews (including quantitative, qualitative and mixed methods studies).
 His current studies are funded by the CIHR, the National Research Council of Canada (NRC), and professional and philanthropic organizations.
-They are aimed to better understand and improve information outcomes associated with electronic knowledge resources (collective intelligence, information delivery and retrieval, information users' feedback, and social media), including outcomes on clinicians, managers, patients and the public (health and wellbeing outcomes).
+They are aimed to assess and improve outcomes of web-based (such as newsletters, videos and webpages) health information (e.g., treatment recommendations), including outcomes on clinicians, managers, patients and the public (health and well-being outcomes).
 They are highlighted in the following book.

 Pluye, Grad & Barlow.
 Look it up!
 What Patients, Doctors, Nurses, and Pharmacists Need to Know about the Internet and Primary Health Care.
 McGill Queen’s University Press, 2017.